Testing

 Expectation testing

-Expectation validates that data appears in the output in the right format, and position.
+Expectation testing validates that the right data appears in the output in the right format and position.

 r, w := io.Pipe()